fernandostahelin/code-challenge-indicium/README.md

 I opted to use a docker compose file to run the databases.
 This way, I can easily run the project locally and also deploy it to the cloud if needed.

+## Notes
+Ideally, there would be a clear separation of concerns between orchestration and the EL process.

+I tried my best to separate the concerns between orchestration and the EL process, using containers to run databases, meltano and airflow.

 ## Architecture
 ![Pipeline](./pictures/code_challange_indicium.png)